azuluGithub/matcha_revised/README.md

 <p>
   <em>
     This project is about creating a dating website.
-    The app that allows two potential lovers to meet, from the registration to the final encounter.
+    The app allows two potential lovers to meet, from the registration to the final encounter.
-    A user will then be able to register, connect, fill his or her profile, search and look into the profile of other users, like them, chat with those that "liked" back.
+    A user is able to register, connect, fill his or her profile, search and look into the profile of other users, like them, chat with those that "liked" back.
   </em>
 </p>